noahpy/qute-session-scripts/README.md

 - Load a named session
 - Delete a named session

+## Usage
+Bind the scripts to keybindings of your choice :)
+You can restore / delete sessions even if there are no qutebrowser instances running.
+When updating an already saved session, I recommend using :w

 ## Setup
 Clone this repo and enter its directory.
 Then run